Numbers 21 – On the Way to Canaan

 1. (1-3) Defeat of the king of Arad the Canaanite.

 a.
-The king of Arad, the Canaanite, who dwelt in the South, heard that Israel was coming: As the new generation of Israel begin their approach to the Promised Land, the new generation encounters their first hostile army – Arad the Canaanite, in the South.
+The king of Arad, the Canaanite, who dwelt in the South, heard that Israel was coming: As the new generation of Israel begin their approach to the Canaan, they met with their first hostile army led Arad, the Canaanite.

 b.
-Then he fought against Israel and took some of them prisoners: After having some men lost to Arad, Israel vowed to God that they will utterly destroy the cities of Arad.
-That is, they would devote the cities of Arad unto God by completely destroying them.
-God then granted them victory (the Lord listened to the voice of Israel and delivered up the Canaanites).
+Then he fought against Israel and took some of them prisoners: After having lost some men to Arad, Israel vowed to God that they would utterly destroy the cities of Arad.
+That is, they would devote the cities of Arad unto God by destroying them completely.
+God then granted them victory (the LORD listened to the voice of Israel and delivered up the Canaanites).

 c.
-So the name of that place was called Hormah: It was at Hormah that Israel was defeated in their ill-advised attempt to enter the Promised Land by force after rejecting it by faith.
-Now God has brought them back to the same place, and given them the victory.
-A real turning point for the nation!
+So the name of that place was called Hormah: It was at Hormah that Israel was defeated in their ill-advised attempt to enter the Promised Land by force after rejecting it by faith (Numbers 14:45).
+God brought them back to the same place and gave them the victory.

 2. (4-5) Israel, provoked by the difficult journey, speaks against God.